Jason2Brownlee/AuthoritySite/notes/authority.md

 Write 3 massive blog posts to teach, get attention, demonstrate you are an expert and can help, get people on your list.

-> That’s where blog posts come in—three epic blog posts, to be specific. [...]
+> That's where blog posts come in—three epic blog posts, to be specific. [...]
 Each post should be between 1,000 and 5,000 words long.
-Yes, that’s a big range, but it depends so much on the content.
+Yes, that's a big range, but it depends so much on the content.

 ## Book Title Formulas